 A midfoot webbing works together with the laces to form a snug wrap around the midfoot when you lace your shoes, giving you more support.

-There’s also a Zoom Air unit in the forefoot, which not only cushions but also helps put a spring in your step and reduce fatigue.
+There’s also double the Zoom Air units in the forefoot and heel, which not only cushions but also helps put a spring in your step and reduce fatigue.

-Many users have said that the pegasus 38 runs small so you may need to order a size larger.
+Many users have said that the Pegasus 39 runs small so you may need to order a size larger.

 - Spacious toe box